What a Chief Resilience Officer Does

 - Second, the solutions cities develop are often not treated as scalable knowledge.
 Cities regularly solve problems that already have been addressed by other cities, when instead they could be modifying solutions and lessons learned in other cities, tailoring them to be more cost-efficient and effective.

 The Chief Resilience Officer is the centerpiece of 100RC’s vision for helping cities deal with both of these challenges, while empowering them to develop improved urban resilience.
-To be effective in this instrumental role, a CRO:
+Here are the main responsibilities of a CRO in this instrumental role.

 Works across government departments to help a city improve internal communications, and to address its own complexities.
 By facilitating communication that reaches across sometimes-significant internal divisions, the CRO promotes new collaboration; makes sure that offices aren’t wasting resources doing duplicative work; and promotes synergy between the various projects and the plans that agencies are drafting.